by HarveyKent

 Hal beamed at this praise.
 Green Arrow was his own personal idol, and his pride soared at these words from him.
 “Thanks, Ollie,” was all he could say as he turned off his Walkman and pulled the headphones down to hang around his neck.

-“What’re you listening to?”
-Ollie asked.
+“What are you listening to?”
+Ollie inquired.

 “That’s what the Red Tornado says,” Ollie acknowledged.
 “He’s a Paul McCartney fan.”